MRLintern/Computer-Vision_Rock-Paper-Scissors/README.md

 # Computer-Vision_Rock-Paper-Scissors

+NOTE: This work is in project; ML hasn't been incorporated yet.

-Play Rock Paper Scissors against the CPU with OpenCV and Machine Learning
+Play Rock Paper Scissors against the CPU with OpenCV and Machine Learning.

 # Requirements and Dependencies
 Operating System:`Ubuntu 20.04`, running `Python 3.8`.